TRT Global - Gunfire punctures 'armistice' as death toll from Sudan fighting climbs

 "The situation in #Sudan is deeply concerning.
 Sudan’s Ministry of Health Emergency Operations Center reports 270 people have been killed and more than 2,600 people have been injured.
 Tragically, three workers from @WFP have also been killed," WHO chief Tedros Adhanom Ghebreyesus tweeted.

+With the violence continuing to erupt, Japan announced on Wednesday that it is preparing to evacuate its citizens from the country.

+Around 60 Japanese nationals are in Sudan, including embassy staff, top government spokesman Hirokazu Matsuno said.

-Foreign ministers of the G7, which includes the US, had also called on Tuesday for the warring parties to "end hostilities immediately", as loud explosions were heard in Khartoum, where militiamen in turbans and fatigues roamed the streets.
+Earlier, foreign ministers of the G7, which includes the US, had also called for the warring parties to "end hostilities immediately", as loud explosions were heard in Khartoum.

-Saudi Foreign Minister Prince Faisal bin Farhan discussed with US Secretary for Anthony Blinken ways to "stop military escalation, ending violence, and calming tensions" in Sudan.
+Saudi Foreign Minister Prince Faisal bin Farhan discussed with US Secretary of State Antony Blinken ways to "stop military escalation, ending violence, and calming tensions" in Sudan.

 Underscoring the chaos, Washington said one of its diplomatic convoys was fired upon, and the EU said its ambassador was attacked at home.